What Not To Do In Ireland: Avoid These Tourists Mistakes in Ireland

 Visit Belfast as a Day Trip from Dublin

-ave yourself some time on the bus and take the rush out of your trip by spending the night in Belfast.
-Use the first day to explore Belfast, the second day to visit the Giant’s Causeway and then return to Dublin.
+Save yourself some time on the bus and take the rush out of your trip by spending the night in Belfast.
+Use the first day to explore Belfast, the second day to visit the Giant’s Causeway and then return to Dublin or continue on your road trip to County Donegal.

 The Giants Causeway in Northern Ireland